Antashma/road-to-devantashma/dsa/stacks-and-queues/06a-extra-queue-with-2-stacks.md

 - Reversing data: If the data is reversed frequently.
 - Undo operations: When performing sequential undo/redo commands.
 - Temporary storage: When intermediate data needs to be accessed in a queue-like manner.

+## Summary
+- Use when need Queue with potential reverse operations
+- Complexity is O(1) for enqueue and O(n) for dequeue
+- Efficient when enqueuing is more frequent